Timeyard

 Nowruz 140820 March 2029Yes

 Notice the pattern: the date tends to fall back to 20 March in or just after a Persian leap year, then settle on 21 March for the next few years before drifting back again.
-It is the same mechanism that puts 29 February on the Gregorian calendar every four years — just measured from the other side.
+For example, Nowruz 1403 fell on 20 March 2024 (a leap year), then 1404 and 1405 sat on 21 March.
+It is the same mechanism that puts 29 February on the Gregorian calendar every four years, just measured from the other side.

 Why this matters when you convert dates

 Want the mechanics of the leap rule itself?
-Read Persian (Jalali) leap years, explained, or jump straight to the Jalali ⇄ Gregorian converter to check any date.
+Read Persian (Jalali) leap years, explained, see how long until the next one in days until Nowruz, or jump straight to the Jalali ⇄ Gregorian converter to check any date.

 Open the converter بازگشت به مبدّل